-For the period ended March 31, 2022 and the year ended December 31, 2021, the Group has only one operating segment, which is the quarrying business.
-In view of the current status of the Group's operation which is limited only to this and minimal rental income and interest on receivables, the performance of the Group is being assessed as a single unit.
-Consequently, detailed segment reporting as required under PFRS 8 is not necessary.
+For the period ended September 30, 2022 and the year ended December 31, 2021, the Group has only one operating segment, which is the quarrying business.
+In view of the current status of the Group's operations, which is limited only to this and minimal rental income and interest on receivables, the performance of the Group is being assessed as a single unit.
+Consequently, detailed segment reporting under PFRS 8 is not necessary.